sreemahi-code/voicebot/README.md

 Making of Kayal, a webdriver based automation voicebot.
-Webdriver used here is Selenium, and a chrome driver in very specific.
+Webdriver used here is Selenium, and a ChromeDriver in very specific.